persteenolsen/django-azure-demo/README.md

 ## The Admin Backend and Databases

-The Admin Backend is using a remote MySQL Database for both Production and Developement, and is able to use a SQLite for Developement as well
+The Admin Backend is using a remote MariaDB Database for both Production and Developement, and is able to use a SQLite for Developement as well

-To connect to the MySQL use "pymysql" installed and the packages from the requirements.txt when using a virtual invironment locally.
+To connect to the MariaDB use "pymysql" installed and the packages from the requirements.txt when using a virtual invironment locally.
 At Azure everything will happen by DevOps

 ```bash
 pip install -r requirements.txt
 ```

-For understad the "pymysql" take a look at the files needed for connecting to MySQL: `mysite/mysql_setup.py` and
+For understad the "pymysql" take a look at the files needed for connecting to MariaDB: `mysite/mysql_setup.py` and

 `mysite/__init__.py`

-Create a Super User for the Admin Backend in the MySQL or SQLite
+Create a Super User for the Admin Backend in the MariaDB or SQLite

 ```bash
 python manage.py createsuperuser
 ```

-Make the Migration to the MySQL or SQLite
+Make the Migration to the MariaDB or SQLite

 ```bash
 python manage.py makemigrations